 Here is an example for transferring a system with the following conditions:

-- The source disk is MBR and the OS supports UEFI. - The target system is UEFI-booted. - Your old and new hard drives work in the same controller mode (for example, IDE or AHCI).
+- The source disk is MBR and the OS supports UEFI. - The target system is UEFI-booted. - Your old and new hard drives work in the same controller mode.

 Before you start the procedure, ensure that you have: